-Nina Sekerak, Ph.D.Assistant Professor of Chemistry
+Nina Sekerak, Ph.D.Associate Professor of Chemistry

 Dr. Nina Sekerak joined the Cedarville University faculty in 2015.
 Her graduate research focused on the synthesis and application of polymer nanoparticles and microspheres.
 In 2020, she conducted research for the Air Force Institute of Technology as part of the AFRL Summer Faculty Fellowship Program.
 At Cedarville, she has taught courses in organic chemistry, polymer chemistry, and introduction to research.
 Dr. Sekerak typically oversees undergraduate research every spring.

 Education and Credentials

 - B.S. in Chemistry, Pensacola Christian College

 - Sekerak, N. M.; Hutchins, K. M.; Luo, B.; Kang, J. G.; Braun, P. V.; Chen, Q.; Moore, J. S. Size Control of Cross-Linked Carboxy-Functionalized Polystyrene Particles: Four Orders of Magnitude of Dimensional Versatility.
 Eur.
 Polym.
 J. 2018, 101, 202-210.

 - Hutchins, K. M.; Sekerak, N. M.; Moore, J. S. Polymerization by Particle Contact: A Quiescent State Trigger for Materials Synthesis.
 J. Am.
 Chem.
 Soc.
 2016, 138 (38), 12336-12339.